dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ## decentralized securities
 If a payout mechanism was a random roll of the dice on the eth chain, is the revenue dependent on the efforts of others ?
 It also depends on this decentralized chance mechanism.
 If the royalty payout is decentralized, then we can sell them anywhere.
 We need then, to have a threshold for when an item is sufficiently decentralized, as the revenue comes from multiple independent sources.

+## the git gap
+We have conventional filesystems, which everyone is used to, then we have the ultimate in multiuser data management, and in between is this huge gap.
+Very few applications integrate git into their data structures or much less their UIs.
+Yet github is worth x billion.
+Then we have blockchains, which are a minor subset of all the operations git can do.

+The git gap can be bridged by AI systems, since they can expose you to any level you want, and can give you the goals you want.
+Everyone understands conflicts and how they happen, but how to fix them is not always clear, even to experts.